 - Bring the pot to boil.

 - Turn down the heat, let the soup simmer, and be sure to stir.
 It is imperative that the beans do not get mushy.
 Keep a keen eye on them.
-In an effort to avoid this almost completely – consider soaking white beans for an hour then adding to the soup and bring to a boil.
-Simmer time will be a bit longer, but the beans will have a wonderful texture to them.

-- While soup is simmering, bring another large pot of water to boil and add pasta.
+- While the soup is simmering, bring another large pot of water to boil and add pasta.
 Cook until al dente.

 - Add Parmesan cheese and stir.
 Salt and pepper to taste.

 Cozy up with a big bowl of this pasta fagioli and enjoy!
-It is the perfect soup to have on the stove all winter long!